 Why gold as an investment?

-Gold has proven to be a good performer in environments of low or negative real interest rates, or when interest rates minus inflation is negative.
+Gold has historically been a good performer in environments of low or negative real interest rates, or when interest rates minus inflation is negative.

-Gold is one of the few assets which has a negative correlation with shares during market downturns.
+Gold can have a low or negative correlation with shares during market downturns.
 Having assets with different correlations are key to enhancing investment returns and reducing risk.

 How do you buy gold ETFs in Australia?